saylesss88/nix-book/src/nix/kvm.md

 ### 🔑 Key Terms

-## Step 1: Install secureblue (Hardened Host)

-> NOTE: Secureblue enables the hardened_malloc by default which causes problems
+> NOTE: Secureblue enables the `hardened_malloc` by default which causes
-> for many browsers and will cause screen flashing with Firefox and others
+> problems for many browsers and will cause screen flashing with Firefox and
-> within the VM.
+> others within the VM.
 See:

 - [secureblue standard_malloc](https://secureblue.dev/faq#standard-malloc)

+## Step 1: Install secureblue (Hardened Host)

 1. Download a [secureblue image](https://secureblue.dev/install)